ziberna/inspector/README.md

 `exit`.
 You program will continue to run with all the changes made.
 You can run the inspector again anytime you want.

+You can also import the inspector from a Python shell if you just want to see how it works.

 Example
 -------